 If you want a pouch that gives you the longest possible shelf life for your foods, you will need a laminated pouch consisting of multiple components and layers.
 As far as pouches are concerned, one of those layers must be foil (NOTE: All plastics are gas and vapor permeable – some rates are very high – meaning that gases transmit through them very quickly – and some plastics both individually and in combination have slower rates).
 Only quality foil is a non-permeable gas and moisture barrier – that is foil without microscopic holes.
 NOTE: Most pouches used by today’s food storage companies have what is know as ‘pin holing’ – because of the lower quality and thickness of the pouch, especially the foil layer.
 These are extremely small holes that will eventually transmit oxygen through them.
 While these pouches can be still be effective for some years, to claim a 25 year shelf life is misleading and deceptive.
 Also, keep in mind none of these companies claiming a 25 year pouch shelf life have been in business more than a few years.
 The 25 year claim is a marketing trick.
 It is interesting that many of these companies promote their foods as “survival” foods – that is to say their foods are better than starving, and after 25 years that’s the best you can hope for.

 Ask the distributor the specifications of the pouch, the different components used – not only for barrier properties but also for durability, the transmission rates if not foil, if foil – its thickness, and the reliability and reputation of the manufacturer.

 - The variety of available sizes offers flexibility in choices of quantities to store.

 - Costs are reasonable.

-- Can be effective as a short term oxygen free container.
+- Can be effective as a short term very low oxygen level container.